Towards a minimal example of quantum nonlocality without inputs: Proof of main result: Theorem

+By symmetry the same constraints hold for the marginal distributions of the other parties $q(j,t)$ and $q(k,t)$. \\

-Assuming the existence of a trilocal model, one should be able to define a distribution $q(i,j,k,t)$ that is consistent with all of the marginals \ref{marg_q_ijk_appendix}, \ref{marg_q_it_appendix}.
-Note that this satisfying marginal constraints problem is indeed a Linear Program (LP).
-The authors of Ref.~\cite{Renou_2019} demonstrated that this LP has no solution for some specific choices of the operators $\{\bar{1}_0,\bar{1}_1\}$, notably when $0.785\approx u_{\mathrm{max}}^2< u^2<1$ which concludes the proof.
-For completeness we mention this proof in detail in Appendix \ref{appendix_lemma_noQ}.
+Assuming the existence of a trilocal model, one should be able to define a distribution $q(i,j,k,t)$ that is consistent with the equality constraints of Eqs. (\ref{marg_q_ijk_appendix}, \ref{marg_q_it_appendix}).
+This satisfying marginal constraints problem is a simple linear program (LP), which can be solved efficiently.
+In the next section \ref{appendix_lemma_noQ} we demonstrate analytically that this LP has no solution for some specific choices of the operators $\{\bar{1}_0,\bar{1}_1\}$, precisely when the parameters $\lambda_1$ and $u$ fulfill the condition given in Eq.~\eqref{eq: the statement appendix}, thereby prooving the theorem.\\

 A key distinction between classical and quantum token-counting strategies is that in the quantum approach, when all parties have received one token, the global state is in a coherent superposition of tokens cycling clockwise and anti-clockwise.
-However in the classical method the whole system is either in state of tokens cycling clockwise or anti-clockwise with some probability.
-For example:
+In contrast, in the classical case the whole system is either in state of tokens cycling clockwise or anti-clockwise with some probability

-The creation of a global coherent superposition in the network through local measurements, in quantum token-counting strategies is ultimately what allows these approaches to create network nonlocality.
+It is the global coherence between the superposed branches of all tokens going left and all tokens goings right which is ultimately responsible for the nonlocality of the quantum distribution.

-\section{There is no $q(i,j,k,t)$ compatible with the marginals}
+\subsection{There is no $q(i,j,k,t)$ compatible with the marginals}